Invariants for critical dimension groups and permutation-Hermite equivalence

 We will see that for a large class of critical groups, the classification problem includes within it a PH-equivalence class question.
 We will develop invariants for PH-equivalence on a subclass of $\Mn n \Z$ (appropriate for critical groups), much finer than the usual elementary divisors.
-We also obtain (natural) density results for matrices that have a particularly tractible equivalent form; it turns out that for $n \geq 6$, more than 80\% have this property, converging to $\zeta(2)\zeta(3)/\zeta(6)\cdot \zeta(2) \zeta(3)\zeta(4) \cdots \sim .845$ as $n \to \infty$.
+We also obtain (natural) density results for matrices that have a particularly tractable equivalent form; it turns out that for $n \geq 6$, more than 80\% have this property, converging to $(\zeta(2)\zeta(3)/\zeta(6))/\zeta(2) \zeta(3)\zeta(4) \cdots \sim .845$ as $n \to \infty$ (the expression is the quotient of two moderately well-known constants, the Landau totient and $\prod_{n=2}^{\infty}\zeta(n)$.

 Critical (simple dimension) groups have been a source of interesting examples in dimension groups, e.g., [EHS], [H], and particularly in [BeH], concerning properties of traces (good, ugly, bad).
-The can be used to characterize classes of critical dimension groups.
+These can be used to characterize classes of critical dimension groups.

 Let $G$ be an abelian group, free of rank $n+1$, which is embedded as a dense subgroup of $\R^n$.
 This embedding imposes both a topology (the relative one, inherited from $\R^n$), and a partial ordering, inherited from the strict ordering on $\R^n$ (thus an element $v$ in $\R^n$ is in the positive cone iff either $v$ is zero, or if each of its components is strictly positive).
 The latter ordering makes the group into a simple dimension group, whose pure traces are precisely the coordinate functions (from $\R^n$).
 In the latter case, the ordering induces a metric, which yields the same topology as the inherited one.